Birrellc/project-eternity-ms2/assets/docs/testing.md

 - I have also tested the website on a desktop view of 1920x1080 pixels which worked fine.

+- Dark Mode background image for **Home** the glass on the left side may be cut off half way on tablet resolutions but has been done and left like that deliberately to provide a light contrast to the dark opposite side effect from the linear gradient direction.

 Full list of tested resolutions with & without [Responsivley App](https://responsively.app/):

 1. iPhone 5/5se 320px